 Dio Cassius also alludes to such exploits and refers to the Batavians, the emperor’s personal horse guards, and their river-crossing abilities.

 So excellently, indeed, had his soldiery been trained that the cavalry of the Batavians, as they were called, swam the Ister with their arms.
 Seeing all this, the barbarians stood in terror of the Romans, they employed Hadrian as an arbitrator of their differences.
 Dio LXIX 9.6

 The second part of the exhibition focuses on Hadrian’s travels in the provinces as well as his building projects like the Pantheon and the Temple of Venus in Rome and his magnificent imperial villa at Tivoli.
-A video made by The Digital Hadrian’s Villa Project and the Virtual World Heritage Laboratory invite the visitor to see 3D restorations of the main buildings of the Villa.
+A video made by The Digital Hadrian’s Villa Project and the Virtual World Heritage Laboratory invites the visitor to see 3D restorations of the main buildings of the Villa.

 I was very honoured to be asked by the director of the Aquincum Museum, Orsolya Láng, to contribute to the exhibition with some of my photographs of Hadrianic buildings.
 They illustrate two panels dedicated to Hadrian’s travels to the provinces (Jerash, Ephesus) and his Villa in Tivoli.

 Each year the Aquincum Museum offers a whole-season program.
 It hosts a traditional Roman spring festival with theatre performances and gladiator shows.
-Floralia, held usually around the end of May, has become a popular event.
+Floralia, usually held around the end of May, has become a popular event.

-The Aquincum Museum is open year-round, but closed on Mondays.
+The Aquincum Museum is open year-round but closed on Mondays.
 The Archaeological Park is open from 1 April to 31 October.
 The “Hadrianus MCM” exhibition runs until 31 October 2017.